akofke/resume-pandoc/alex-kofke-resume.md

     * Migration of source code from CVS to git while keeping entire project history.
     * Conversion of ad-hoc manual build instructions into organized single repository with build system, inter-project and external dependencies managed by Gradle.
-    * Organize tests and set up continuous integration testing with Travis.
+    * Organize tests and set up continuous integration.
+    * Ongoing refactoring and modernization of codebase.

+* Develop web application frontend with Typescript, React, and WebGL for interactive viewing of simulations, along with Java server REST interface for Etomica.

-* Teach and advise group of chemical engineering graduate students on software development best practices for use with Etomica, such as documentation, unit tests, version control with git, and additional git and GitHub concepts like branching, pull requests, and issues.
+* Teach and advise group of chemical engineering graduate students on software development best practices for use with Etomica, such as documentation, unit tests, version control with git and GitHub (branching, pull requests, issues), and Java coding patterns.

-* Add functionality for importing from common molecular simulation file formats such as Gromacs by parsing the files into a common format with a third-party Python program, and serializing the format to Java with JSON and the Jackson library.
+* Add functionality for importing and converting from common molecular simulation file formats.

-* Create prototype for viewing simulations remotely in a web browser using WebSockets and the THREE.js WebGL library.

 ## **Tri-County Rugby** - [tricountyrugby.org](https://www.tricountyrugby.org)